It’s a great time to be a 'have' in America. Even better than normal, I mean.

 Our jobs were radically reconfigured to ensure failure.

 I can confirm with absolute certainty that sales goals require sales calls.
-While statistically conceivable, calls from angry customers who have taken a third day off of work for a technician that never shows do not generate much in the way of sales.
+While statistically conceivable, calls from angry customers who have taken a third day off of work for a technician that never shows do not generate much in the way of commission.

 But they do make it very easy to dismiss a floor full of sales reps for non-performance.